SMUAmeen/alpha-program-ameen/README.md

 Welcome to your learning journey!
 This repository is structured to guide you through a progressive learning path with organized materials, exercises, and projects.

-## 👨‍🏫 For Administrators Only

-### Setting Up Organization Tokens

-1. **Create an Organization-wide Token**:
-   - Go to your organization settings: `https://github.com/organizations/Traders-SMU/settings`
-   - Click "Developer settings" at the bottom of the left sidebar
-   - Click "Personal access tokens" → "Fine-grained tokens"
-   - Click "Generate new token"
-   - Configure the token:
-     - Token name: "Student Repository Access"
-     - Description: "Token for student repository syncing"
-     - Resource owner: Select "Traders-SMU"
-     - Repository access: "All repositories"
-     - Permissions:
-       - Repository permissions:
-         - Actions: Read and write
-         - Contents: Read and write
-         - Metadata: Read-only
-         - Pull requests: Read and write
-         - Workflows: Read and write
-   - Click "Generate token"
-   - 📝 SAVE THIS TOKEN!
-You'll need to share it with students
-   - The token will look like `github_pat_` or `ghp_`

-2. **Distribute Tokens to Students**:
-   - Create a secure method to share the token (e.g., encrypted email or secure messaging)
-   - Never share tokens in public channels or repositories
-   - Keep a record of which students have received tokens
-   - Consider rotating tokens periodically for security

-3. **Monitor Token Usage**:
-   - Regularly check organization audit logs
-   - Review token access patterns
-   - Revoke and regenerate tokens if suspicious activity is detected

-4. **Repository Setup**:
-   - Enable Actions in organization settings
-   - Set branch protection rules
-   - Configure repository visibility settings

 ## Welcome

 This repository serves as your central hub for all course materials.
 Each level is broken down into weekly modules, allowing you to progress at a steady pace while building on previous knowledge.